 Your stem cells are called upon to perform the important task of improving blood flow to tissues, halting destructive inflammation and further tissue death.
 To support the stem cells in performing these jobs effectively, doctors at Okyanos utilize a specifically developed protocol for opening up the blood brain barrier to help deliver stem cells directly to the brain; a technique that has been proven effective in independent studies.
 This enables the doctors to target your stem cells inside the brain to re-establish blood flow and repair damaged nerve cells (neurons).

-- About 20 minutes before stem cell implantation begins, a specially developed technique is used to facilitate the cells crossing the blood brain barrier for more effective stem cell delivery.
+- Approximately 45 minutes before stem and regenerative cell implantation begins, mannitol is administered to facilitate the cells crossing the blood brain barrier for a potentially more efficacious cell delivery.

 Mannitol-Enhanced Delivery of Stem Cells and Their Growth Factors Across the Blood-Brain Barrier (2014) in Cell Transplantation Journal.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/24480552

 Non-Expanded Adipose Stromal Vascular Fraction Cell Therapy for Multiple Sclerosis (2009) in Journal of Translational Medicine.
 Retrieved from http://www.translational-medicine.com/content/7/1/29

 Meta-Analysis of Preclinical Studies of Mesenchymal Stromal Cells for Ischemic Stroke (April 8, 2014) in Neurology.
 Retrieved from http://www.neurology.org/content/82/14/1277.short